 The Jockel family was faced with the prospect of starting 1930 without their breadwinner.
 Unlike higher ranking officers, in 1929 there was no payout to families of slain officers.
 Sara was left penniless with four children to care for and raise alone.
 A funeral mass was held at St. Cecelia’s in Greenpoint and Jockel was buried with full honors at Calvary Cemetery on January 2, 1930.

 The manhunt was in full swing.
 Suspects picked up for other robberies were questioned at length about their whereabouts as well as those of their known accomplices.
 Detectives were convinced they had the gunman when they brought in Fred Teti, a recidivist perp known to them with a rap sheet dating back to 1922.
 Teti had been charged in the past with larceny, assault, gambling, robbery, and homicide.
 Except for three fines, charges were dismissed every time.
 He was a slippery one, and witness tampering may have been involved to achieve the desired result.
 For Jockel’s murder, Teti maintained his innocence and could not be identified by the taxi driver, therefore he was released without charges.
 Jockel’s killers were never brought to justice, however, someone pumped 17 bullets into Teti in 1932, so if he was in fact the gunman, he did receive a bit of street justice.

 Kenneth Jockel followed in his late father’s footsteps and joined the NYPD after serving with the Army Air Force during WWII.
-He achieved the rank of Captain before retiring.
+He achieved the rank of lieutenant before retiring.